Our Peoria Truck Accident Lawyer is Here to Fight for Your Compensation

 What can you do?

 Well, you may be able to sue the driver’s employer.
 The driver’s employer is likely to have significant insurance coverage and assets, so those “deep pockets” make for a better target in personal injury litigation.
-Whether you can bring an action against the employer will depend on the applicability of two different legal theories.
+Whether your Peoria truck accident lawyer can bring an action against the employer will depend on the applicability of two different legal theories.

 In Illinois, employers can be held liable for the negligence of their employees, including truck driver employees.
 Importantly, however, you — the plaintiff — must be able to show that the employee actually committed negligence (reckless and intentional misconduct does not qualify for the application of vicarious liability) and that this negligence occurred within the course and scope of their employment.